charz1060/FunscriptCompilationMaker/README.md

 This is an application to make a new script using sections from existing scripts, basically a script compilation maker tool.
 You can combine any number of scripts by defining the start and end time of the segments you want, the result is a new script that combines the segments into one file.
 There is also an option to create the combined video that will be in sync with the generated script.

 ## Installation
+* You will need to download [FFMPEG](https://www.ffmpeg.org/download.html) and [MKVmerge](https://mkvtoolnix.download/downloads.html) for video processing
-To install the required libraries, run the following command: `pip install -r requirements.txt`
+* To install the required libraries, run the following command: `pip install -r requirements.txt`

 ## Launching the UI
 Running the Python script will open the User Interface.